 - 4.4.1 Subrecipient is mandated to attend all scheduled meetings and trainings called by County, or as directed by County.
 Subrecipient shall be given at least three (3) days advance notice of all scheduled meetings with County.
 Subrecipient may also be required to attend emergency meetings without the above stated advance notice when necessary. - 4.4.2 Subrecipient shall complete a sign-in sheet for face-to-face meetings.
-A roll call will be taken for meetings attended via virtual means (e.g., WebEx or Skype).
-Penalties will apply for Subrecipient's failure to attend either face-to-face or virtual meetings pursuant to Appendix B (SOW Exhibits), Exhibit 4 (Performance Requirement Summary (PRS) Chart)).

-4.4.3 Subrecipient's staff is also required to regularly attend meetings, trainings or conferences that offer ways to expand knowledge of and increase efficiency in the Services provided.
+A virtual attendance link or roll call will be taken for meetings attended virtually (e.g., Microsoft Teams, Zoom, WebEx or Skype). - 4.4.3 Subrecipient staff is also required to regularly attend meetings, trainings or conferences that offer ways to expand knowledge of and increase efficiency in the Services provided.
 These meetings, trainings, or conferences may be called by County or a partner agency or may be designated by County for Subrecipient participation.
-Subrecipient may also choose to attend meetings inside or outside of Los Angeles County at Subrecipient's own expense that Subrecipient reasonably deems to be beneficial for the delivery of Services, as well as other meetings, trainings, or conferences not designated as mandatory by County.
+Subrecipient may also choose to attend meetings inside or outside of Los Angeles County at Subrecipient's own expense that Subrecipient reasonably deems to be beneficial for the delivery of Participant Services, as well as other meetings, trainings, or conferences not designated as mandatory by County. - 4.4.4Subrecipient shall highlight staff accomplishments, such as, merits earned at the workplace, trained in multiple programs, conferences attended, participant success stories, and other achievements during mandated meetings directed by the County.